1. Complete the Application for Benefits (22-1990) form on the U.S. Department of Veteran Affairs application for benefits website.

 - Change or addition of major program

 - Developmental education courses not applicable to degree

 - Any education course in which a grade of “Z”, “NZ”, or “W” is earned

 - Non-receipt of official transcripts from previous colleges and universities attended

 Regulations require that all such items be reported to the VA so that adjustments can be made accordingly.
 Failure to notify the Office of Military & Veteran Affairs may result in overpayments or withholding of benefits.

 For more information on Post-9/11 GI Bill® please visit the VA Website.

 Transfer of Post-9/11 GI Bill® Benefits to Dependents (TEB):

-For the first time in history, service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
-1, 2009.
+Service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children as of August 1, 2009.
 Please view the following eligibility requirements: